wdawson/okta.github.io/_source/_posts/2017-03-30-react-okta-sign-in-widget.md

 You can find a completed version of the application created in this blog post [on GitHub](https://github.com/leebrandt/okta-react-widget-sample).

 Building authentication in an application is hard.
-It’s even less fun to build it over and over again in each application you build.
+It's even less fun to build it over and over again in each application you build.
 Okta does the hard part for you and makes it a lot more fun to be a developer!
 [Sign up for a forever-free developer account](https://developer.okta.com/signup/) and try Okta today!

-I hope you’ve enjoyed this quick tour of our React support.
-If you have questions about Okta’s features, or what we’re building next, please hit me up on Twitter [@leebrandt](https://twitter.com/leebrandt), leave a comment below, or open an issue on GitHub.
+I hope you've enjoyed this quick tour of our React support.
+If you have questions about Okta's features, or what we're building next, please hit me up on Twitter [@leebrandt](https://twitter.com/leebrandt), leave a comment below, or open an issue on GitHub.

 ### Changelog